google/zetasql/docs/datetime_functions.md

 Produces an error if the computation overflows, such as if the difference in nanoseconds between the two `DATETIME` values overflows.

+Note: The behavior of the this function follows the type of arguments passed in.
+For example, `DATETIME_DIFF(TIMESTAMP, TIMESTAMP, PART)` behaves like `TIMESTAMP_DIFF(TIMESTAMP, TIMESTAMP, PART)`.

 **Return Data Type**